Türkmenbaşy, Turkmenistan: Seaport

-In 1998, as part of its three-month expedition to the Caspian Sea, the Turkmenbashy International Seaport was visited by the Cousteau Society on the Alcyone ship).
+In 1998, as part of its three-month expedition to the Caspian Sea, the Turkmenbashi International Seaport was visited by the Cousteau Society on the Alcyone ship.

-Passenger lines as of 2021 connected Turkmenbashy with the Port of Baku, Azerbaijan, and the Port of Olya, Russia.
+As of 2021, passenger lines connect Türkmenbaşy with the Port of Baku in Baku, Azerbaijan and the Port of Olya in Olya, Russia.

 In 2014, a sea passenger terminal for domestic routes was opened in the port.
 On the internal lines, the city is connected with Hazar and Gyzylsuw.

 In 2018, a new modernized seaport was opened, the largest on the Caspian Sea.
 The area of the new port is over 1.3 km^{2}, and the total berth length is 3.6 km.
 The throughput capacity of the cargo terminal is up to 18 million tons per year.